togakangaroo/tech-terms/README.md

     generator> pipenv install --dev
     generator> pipenv run python -m ipykernel install --user --name=tech-terms-generator

-You may then run `jupyter notebook` as normal an select this kernel
+You may then run `jupyter notebook` as normal and select this kernel

 ## Future Work

-Look at [Glossary Tech](https://glossarytech.com/terms/software_architecture/page2), maybe scrape it
+Look at [Glossary Tech](https://glossarytech.com/terms/software_architecture/page2), can we integrate that somehow?
+What is their license?
+How do we control quality?